aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to WORD" h2="Transform MSG to WORD within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to WORD.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming emails from one format to another.
+This is useful for archiving emails, or for making them easier to read and share.

+<h2>How Aspose.Total Helps for MSG to Word Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with the tools they need to create powerful applications.
+It includes two APIs that can be used to convert MSG files to HTML and then export HTML to WORD.
+The first API is Aspose.Email for C++, which can be used to convert MSG files to HTML.
+The second API is Aspose.Words for C++, which can be used to export HTML to WORD.
+Both APIs are included in the Aspose.Total for C++ package, making it easy to use both APIs together.
+With Aspose.Total for C++, developers can quickly and easily add email conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}